 “Oh, hell-the-fuck-no!
 We are not having our make-up kiss in the middle of fucking Queens!
 Even I have standards.”

 We went to the baggage claim and waited.
 We really didn’t talk.
 All I could do was steal glances at the incredibly hot man my formerly skinny and scrawny best friend had become.

 We finally got my bags, and I followed Rafe to the Uber lot.
 We got into his car, and I gave the driver my address.

 “No, we’re going to my place.
-One of the cast members lives on your block and said that the paps were all over your place for the entire day.
+One of the cast members lives on your block and said that the paps have been all over your place since last night.
 You don’t need that bullshit right now.
 You’re coming to my house so you can get ready for your newscast.
 I’m going to be with you tonight.
 I got myself covered for the show.”

 In my ear, he whispered, “You should know by now that you can’t trust anyone you don’t know.
 When we get home, you can tell me everything—after the kiss you promised.”